 Myth #3: I will be left on my own

-TRUTH: While most children in foster care have experienced trauma and do have emotional issues to work through, they can and do learn to trust.
+TRUTH: While many children in foster care have experienced trauma and do have emotional issues to work through, they can and do learn to trust.
 Very often, the loving environment provided in a foster home begins the road to healing from the pain of the past.
 No one is beyond hope.

-Myth #5: I will get too attached and will have my heartbroken
+Myth #5: I will get too attached and will have my heart broken

 TRUTH: Love for and attachment to the children in your home is healthy and needs to occur.
 As a foster parent, you will have the ability to provide a positive influence and make a lifetime of difference for the child and the birth family.
 Your heart will grow with love for each child that you open your home to.